axelvaldez/radical-companies/_posts/2023-02-05-how-to-create-a-radical-start-up.markdown

  </div>
   <ul>
    <li>
     <p>Transparency: Talk about your idea to as many people as you can <em>anywhere in the wold</em>.
 This will help you mold your idea.
-If felt great, but it has to be shaped, so lean on your social circle to help you do it.</p>
+If felt great when you first thought of it, but it now has to be shaped, so lean on your social circle to help you do it.</p>
    </li>
    <li>
     <p>Decentralization: Talk to people but, they either won&rsquo;t get it or they will and be repelled by it.
 People will likely recognize co-management; with the talk about &ldquo;teal&rdquo; and the like, they may even be enthusiastic about it.
 About co-ownership, you may get a neutral stare or curiosity, but be ready for disgust or an ever-so-polite ridicule.
 They are attacking you as much as they are trying to get rid of the bad taste.</p>